matthias-bs/BresserWeatherSensorLW/README.md

 #### getPayloadStage1() and getPayloadStage2()

-Both functions provide the uplink message payload to the LoRaWAN network layer.
-The parameter `port` is provided to between different kinds of messages, if required.
+Both functions provide the sensor data as uplink message payload to the LoRaWAN network layer.
+The parameter `port` can be used to distinguish between different kinds of messages.

 Using the `LoraEncoder` object from [lora-serialization](https://github.com/thesolarnomad/lora-serialization) allows to encode common C++ data types as a sequence of bytes for transmission via LoRaWAN.
 Since maximum permitted message payload size is very limited, the encoding must use as few bytes as possible.